ReciNet: Reciprocal Space-Aware Long-Range Modeling for Crystalline Property Prediction: Preliminary

 \subsection{Reciprocal Space in Crystalline Materials}

-Reciprocal space is essential for understanding important natures of materials such as electronic, structural, and vibrational properties \citep{ashcroft1976solid, gross2014festkorperphysik}.
-Integrating its representations can enhance predictive accuracy by capturing global periodicity and long-range interactions.
-Reciprocal space consists of wave vectors $\boldsymbol{k}$ spanned by reciprocal lattice vectors $\boldsymbol{b_1}, \boldsymbol{b_2}, \boldsymbol{b_3}$, which are derived from lattice vectors in real space $\boldsymbol{\ell}_1, \boldsymbol{\ell}_2, \boldsymbol{\ell}_3$.
+The periodic arrangement of atoms in crystalline materials fundamentally influences their physical properties by establishing a repeating structure that extends over long distances. \emph{Reciprocal space} provides a mathematical framework to describe the periodic structure of crystals, enabling the analysis and prediction of material properties influenced by periodicity \citep{ashcroft1976solid, gross2014festkorperphysik,economou2010physics}.
+Reciprocal space consists of wave vectors $\boldsymbol{k}$ spanned by reciprocal lattice vectors $\boldsymbol{b_1}, \boldsymbol{b_2}, \boldsymbol{b_3}$, which are derived from lattice vectors in real space $\boldsymbol{\ell}_1, \boldsymbol{\ell}_2, \boldsymbol{\ell}_3$, with relationship satisfying $\boldsymbol{b_i} \cdot \boldsymbol{\ell_j} = 2\pi \delta_{ij}$, where \(\delta_{ij}\) is the Kronecker delta.
 Each vector in reciprocal space represents a spatial frequency that encodes crystal periodicity along specific directions.
 More details can be found in \Cref{app:reciprocal}.

-To establish the reciprocal space representation, we employ the Fourier transform, which expresses periodic function $f$ via Fourier series expansion:
+To establish the reciprocal space representation, we can use the Fourier transform, which expresses the periodic function $f$ via Fourier series expansion: